About Us

 Jennifer Bauer, PG

 Jennifer Bauer is the co-owner and principal geologist for ALC.
 She began her engineering geology career in 2001, and in 2005, began specializing in landslides and landslide mapping.
-She became a licensed geologist in 2005 in N.C., and is also licensed in TN. and GA.
+She became a licensed geologist in 2005 in North Carolina, and is also licensed in Tennessee and Georgia.
 Jennifer graduated with highest honors in Geology from UNC-Chapel Hill and is a past President of the Association of Environmental and Engineering Geologists (AEG).
 She has a passion for identifying landslide hazards in the Appalachian Mountains and around the world order to help protect life and property.

 Stephen Fuemmeler, PG